ericharmeling/in-60-seconds/PITCHME.md

 ### What is CockroachDB?

+@snap[north]
+Basically, you have a SQL client that interfaces with other components that handle distributing, replicating, and storing data in a way that guarantees **ACID** properties.
+@snapend

+@snap[south]
 @ul
 - **A**tomic (*Transactions happen or they don't.*)
 - **C**onsistent (*Data is always in a valid state.*)
 - **I**solated (*Transactions are separate, and strongly serializable.*)
 - **D**urable (*The database is resilient to failures.*)
 @ulend
+@snapend

 ---